galacticcouncil/warehouse/dynamic-fees/README.md

 #### Prerequisites

-An oracle which provides volume in and out of an asset and liquidity for selected period.
+An oracle which provides volume in and out of an asset and liquidity.

 License: Apache 2.0